Security groups and mail distribution lists

 - Groups are objects on target systems to which users are attached and which are assigned application-specific access rights.

-- Users are representations of people on the IAM system and may be linked to multiple accounts on multiple target systems.
+- Users are representations of people or personas on the IAM system and may be linked to multiple accounts on multiple target systems.

 Groups are assigned to accounts while roles are assigned to users.
-Groups can be assigned directly to accounts or indirectly, when a user is assigned a role that includes a group.
+Groups can be assigned directly to accounts or indirectly, when a user is assigned a role that includes a group or an account is assigned to a group which is a child of another group.
 Roles can be assigned directly to users or indirectly, when a parent role is assigned to a user.

-Confusingly, within some systems and applications, groups are referred to as roles or by other names, such as privileges.
-For consistency, all such constructs, which exist on target systems and are assigned to accounts on those systems will be referred to as groups here.
+Confusingly, within some systems and applications, groups are referred to as roles or by other names, such as privileges or profiles.
+For consistency, all such constructs, which exist on target systems and are assigned to accounts on those systems are referred to as groups by Hitachi ID and within Group Manager.